smatsushima1/documentation/vba.md

   End If
 Next val

-'step 4 - populate combo box
+' Populate combo box
-'for each value in d, add it to the combo box
+' For each value in d, add it to the combo box
 For Each val In d
   go_to_folder.contracts.AddItem val
 Next val